 Introduction to Lantana, Florida

 Lantana, Florida is 4 miles N of Boynton Beach, Florida (center to center) and 56 miles N of Miami, Florida.
 It is located in Palm Beach and is included within the West Palm Beach - Boca Raton metro area.
-The population of Lantana is 9,437.

 The first settlers arrived in Lantana after the 1842 Armed Occupation Act, and the Lyman family founded the town in 1888.
 Within a year, Lyman, an extremely enterprising man, established several businesses including a general store, a post office and an Indian trading post.
 He named the post office Lantana Point after the wild Lantana plants that grew there.
 The town was incorporated in 1921.